verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/containerized-workload.md

 ---
 title: "ContainerizedWorkload"
 linkTitle: "ContainerizedWorkload"
-description: "Review the Kubernetes resources Verrazzano creates for an OAM ContainerizedWorkload"
+description: "Review the Kubernetes objects Verrazzano creates for an OAM ContainerizedWorkload"
 weight: 5
 draft: false
 ---

-Verrazzano generates the following Kubernetes resources for a [ContainerizedWorkload](https://pkg.go.dev/github.com/crossplane/oam-kubernetes-runtime/apis/core/v1alpha2#ContainerizedWorkload):
+Verrazzano generates the following Kubernetes objects for a [ContainerizedWorkload](https://pkg.go.dev/github.com/crossplane/oam-kubernetes-runtime/apis/core/v1alpha2#ContainerizedWorkload):
 * apps/v1/Deployment

 For example, the following ContainerizedWorkload is defined for the component, `springboot-component`, of the [Spring Boot]({{< relref "/docs/examples/microservices/spring-boot.md" >}}) example.